-AP Statistics 3501 3502 2 11-12 Adv.
+- AP Statistics 3501 3502 2 11-12 Adv.
 Geometry; Adv.
-Algebra; Precalc, or teacher permission; Math GPA 3.2 This course is a major exploration of statistics: collecting, organizing and analyzing data.
-Students will also become familiar with several methods of statistical inference.
+Algebra; Precalc, or teacher permission; Math GPA 3.2 This course is a major exploration of statistics and probability: collecting, organizing and analyzing data.
 Throughout our course, students are challenged to discover and communicate truth in data, recognize God's design in the statistical concepts studied, and appreciate the broad applications of statistics to our lives.
-There is an emphasis on using a TI-84 use as well as other hands-on simulation tools.
-By early May, most students will be prepared to take the AP Stats exam if they so choose.
+Students will apply various probability techniques and inferential statistics methods.
 Functions, Statistics, and Trigonometry 3301 3302 2 11-12 Algebra II Students will learn to describe, display, transform, and interpret data.
 Students will also continue their study of linear, quadratic, exponential, logarithmic, trigonometric, and polynomial functions and will use these functions to model real situations or data sets.
 Students will learn probability theory and use it to solve problems pertaining to the likelihood of events happening.
-Geometry 3201 3202 2 10 Algebra I Geometry is a study of patterns.
-Patterns are formed by point, lines, polygons, circles and 3-dimensional figures.
+Throughout the course, students will discover how numbers reveal truth and how to use that information to further God's kingdom.
+Geometry 3201 3202 2 10 Algebra I Geometry is a study of patterns, and patterns are formed by points, lines, polygons, circles and 3-dimensional figures.
 What are these patterns?
 What are the laws governing these patterns?
 Where do we see these patterns in our everyday world?
-These are some of the questions geometry asks and seeks to answer in a cooperative learning situation.
+These are some of the questions geometry asks and seeks to answer in a cooperative learning environment.
 Reading carefully, using today's technology, and working together will be heavily emphasized and should give us a greater appreciation of the world God created.
 Introduction to Algebra 3101 3102 2 9 Recommenda tion of 8th grade math teacher Intro Algebra allows students to study God's design of the worldhis intentionality, his order in creation, and even his beauty.
-The course establishes the basic facts and terminology for an introduction to algebra, covering a wide variety of concepts: collecting, organizing, interpreting, and analyzing date; solving basic equations and inequalities, conversations and units of measure; and computational skills involving whole numbers, integers, and rational numbers.
-An emphasis will be placed on problem solving and applications of the mathematical content.
+The course establishes the basic facts and terminology for an introduction to algebra, covering a wide variety of concepts: interpreting, and analyzing data; solving basic equations and inequalities, and computational skills involving whole numbers, integers, and rational numbers.
+An emphasis will be placed on problem solving.
 Precalculus 3311 3312 2 11-12 Adv.
 Algebra II (or teacher recommendat ion from Algebra II) Students will continue their study of linear, quadratic, exponential, logarithmic, trigonometric, and polynomial functions and will use these functions to model real situations and/or data sets.
-Students will learn to describe, display, transform, and interpret these functions and data.
-Other topics covered are analytic geometry, sequences, series, limits, and Probability.
-Additionally, students will see how God has uniquely designed the world with math in the background.
+Students will learn to describe, display, transform, and interpret these functions.
+Other topics covered are analytic geometry, sequences, series, limits, and probability.
+Additionally, students will see how God has uniquely designed the world so it can be discovered through math.
 They will see how God allows us to use math and see his creative genius in conic sections, trigonometry, probability, and other geometric shapes.